My Journey in Healing Pelvic Floor Dysfunction

 I offer a whole body, whole mind course.
 What is happening to your pelvic floor is not independent of your posture, gait, and stress, so it is important that you address your pelvic floor as part of a whole.

 I look at how you walk, how you breathe and how you move.
 We look at how your body and mind work and rebuild the foundations.

 What is possible in this format is far greater than any focus on strength alone.

 It can be - it depends.
 If you are unsure, please contact me to discuss your specific situation.
 Then, if we decide I am a good fit, you can check with your doctor before we proceed.

-Many things can cause pelvic floor issues, including heavy lifting, straining during childbirth, bowel movements or chronic cough, weight gain, lifelong poor posture or from pelvic sagging that comes with age.
+Many things can cause pelvic floor issues, including heavy lifting, straining during childbirth, bowel movements or chronic cough, weight gain, lifelong poor posture or pelvic sagging that comes with age.